Swin fMRI Transformer Predicts Early Neurodevelopmental Outcomes from Neonatal fMRI: Concluding Remarks

 \section{Concluding Remarks}

-In this study, we demonstrated that the SwiFT (Swin 4D fMRI Transformer) model provides a significant improvement in evaluating neonatal fMRI data for predicting neurodevelopmental outcomes.
+In this study, we demonstrated that SwiFT provides a significant improvement in evaluating neonatal fMRI data for predicting early neurodevelopmental outcomes.
 By integrating multi-label learning and leveraging ICA-extracted features, we achieved enhanced predictive accuracy while improving model interpretability.
 These advances suggest that SwiFT has the potential to play a pivotal role in the early detection of developmental delays, paving the way for personalized therapeutic interventions for at-risk neonates.
+The clinical relevance of such a model is strengthened by a study suggesting that therapeutic interventions to treat neurodevelopmental disorders may be more effective if done during the early stages of brain development~\cite{SVALINA2022}.
 Despite these accomplishments, limitations remain.
 The imbalanced nature of the dataset poses a challenge, impacting the reliability of the classification tasks.
-While our approach partially mitigated this issue, future work should explore advanced strategies for handling data imbalance~\cite{BUDA2018249}.
+While our approach partially mitigated this issue, future work should explore advanced strategies for handling data imbalance, such as oversampling or even synthetic data generation.
 Additionally, further validation of ICA-extracted features as proxies for brain-network-level mechanisms is necessary to strengthen the biological interpretability of our findings.
 Also, expanding this framework to include datasets from other age groups, such as toddlers, children, and adults, could enhance the generalizability of the model.
-Finally, extending the multi-label learning paradigm to incorporate additional target variables, such as the Q-CHAT score for early autism screening, offers an exciting direction for future research.
+Extending the multi-label learning paradigm to incorporate additional target variables, such as the Q-CHAT score for early autism screening, offers an exciting direction for future research and could be implemented into the current pipeline without major changes Finally, pretraining on adult data could provide a robust foundation for the model, but has shown no generalizability to neonates in our experiments.
+Since the use of small neonatal datasets increases the risk of overfitting, examining other pretraining paradigms than contrastive learning, such as Masked Image Modeling, may be beneficial.

 In conclusion, this work establishes a robust foundation for advancing predictive and interpretable models of neurodevelopment.
-With continued refinement and access to diverse, large-scale datasets, the SwiFT Transformer holds significant potential for innovations in neuroscience and personalized medicine.
+With continued refinement and access to diverse, large-scale datasets, SwiFT holds significant potential for innovations in neuroscience and personalized medicine.